Dotex

 Not documentation.
 Not memory.
 A working model of what the agent knows, how it knows it, where it fails, and what constraints it operates under.
 This is what separates a generic model from a system shaped by a specific engineer’s context.

 We measured this directly.
 In a controlled A/B test, the same architectural problem ran through a generic Claude Sonnet instance and through an agent with a structured knowledge base.
 The generic agent asked for a code map.
 The KB agent flagged the exploration-versus-exploitation paradox, with evidence from prior sessions, before writing a line of code.
 The difference isn’t code quality.
 It’s the level of reasoning the agent brings before touching implementation.
-The broader practitioner community confirmed the pattern independently — Karpathy’s framing of personal KB-building via LLMs named the same mechanism: the KB is the primary artifact, not the code it produces.
+The broader practitioner community confirmed the pattern independently.
+Karpathy’s framing of personal KB-building via LLMs named the same mechanism: the KB is the primary artifact, not the code it produces.

 Layer 1 explains why all production agent systems converge on human-readable markdown: AGENTS.md, CLAUDE.md, SKILL.md, DECISIONS.md, MEMORY.md.
 Markdown is version-controlled, readable by humans, parseable by agents, portable across model versions.
 Anthropic’s “Building Agents with Skills” organizes persistent behavioral configuration as composable markdown files rather than model fine-tunes.
 Not a coincidence.
 It’s the natural format for shared knowledge that both sides can read and edit.

-Layer 2: Personal Intent Language
+Layer 2: Intent Form Selection

 Layer 3: Closed Loop